Vrodron/Vrodron/README.md

 Hi, I’m Veronika,

 a data scientist with specific passion in remote sensing and data pipline creation.
-One example of a flight planning tool which I developed with @
+One example of a flight planning tool which I developed with @tretterlbach can be found here:

 I’m currently taking a deep dive into deep learning structures for point cloud analysis.
 For this I am really happy about the effort of @HuguesTHOMAS in establishing a very well mantained repository for Kernel point convolutions.